victoriagopin/Figma-project/README.md

-# Figma-project
+# HTML&CSS Exercise

-This is a repository for a project from Figma from my HTML&amp;CSS course
+This project was built using HTML and CSS as part of my web development course at SoftAcademy.

+To view the project, open index.html with Live Server.